-- · Lower the auger fully. - · Chock wheels. - Support the tube if performing maintenance on the undercarriage assembly. - If equipped with hydraulics: Before applying pressure to a hydraulic system, make sure all components are tight and that hoses and couplings are in good condition.
+- · Lower the auger fully.

+- Chock wheels.

+- Support the tube if performing maintenance on the undercarriage assembly or when changing the drive belts.

 6.2.
 Maintenance Schedule

 Follow the maintenance procedures below.
 Keep records of the hours the auger has been operated and the maintenance performed.